hubblec4/Matroska-Chapters-Specs/chapters.md

 ## EditionEntry

 The `EditionEntry` is also called an `Edition`.
+An `Editions` is a set of `ChapterAtoms` and there must be at least 1 chapter atom.
 Contains all information about a segment `Edition`.
 Multiple `Editions` are allowed.